django-oscar/django-oscar/docs/source/howto/how_to_configure_shipping.rst

 defines several of these but it is easy to write your own, their interface is simple.

-The base shipping method class ``oscar.apps.shipping.base.ShippingMethod`` (that all shipping methods should subclass has API:
+The base shipping method class ``oscar.apps.shipping.base.Base`` (that all shipping methods should subclass has API:

-.. autoclass:: oscar.apps.shipping.base.ShippingMethod
+.. autoclass:: oscar.apps.shipping.base.Base
     :members:
     :noindex: